Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên30/01/2025

-Seeing banh tet makes me think of Tet.
+Seeing banh tet makes me think of Tet

 Đòn bánh tét 'thiêng' trong ngày tết Nam bộ- Ảnh 1.

-Wrapping Tet cakes in Bac Lieu
+Wrapping banh tet for Tet in Bac Lieu

-The "sacredness" in every stage
+The "sacredness" in each stage

 Đòn bánh tét 'thiêng' trong ngày tết Nam bộ- Ảnh 2.